 Universal Collaborative Play

 Play is for everyone!
 The Universal Playgroup creates opportunities for team play and access to open-source inclusive design for all.
 The Universal Playgroup started as a re-imagining of a work and play space that is intended for all abilities.
 An all-abilities space was crucial because the physical play space directly impacts how quickly and efficiently participants of all abilities can immerse in team-play.
 The Universal Playgroup team consists of experienced educators, students and researchers.
-We design play scenarios that integrate technology in ambient ways to promote team work, and to elevate people, not assistive technology, in the interaction.
+We design play scenarios that integrate technology in ambient ways to allow for the environment to infer context and participant intentions.
+The goal is to promote team work and elevate people, not assistive technology, in the interaction.
 Our play technology is designed to support everyone’s participation rather than isolate users from the team experience.

 iDesign Lab engages a community of practice in open source technology design, build, and use.
+We engage communities of practice in collaborative design aiming to increase access to everyday technologies through community ideation and development of ability-focused novel interfaces, the addition of sensors and input devices to existing technologies, and large civic engagement projects.
 Co-designing empowers everyone.
 The iDesign Lab is a setting where people of all abilities, caregivers and therapists learn to modify, design and create customized assistive devices and cultivates a 'maker' culture among participants.
 We form multidisciplinary teams to identify access barriers individuals face in their everyday life, and respond to these inequities by co-designing innovative, low-cost access solutions.
 Our students take our designed-for-one solutions and generalize designs, promoting inclusive design on a broader scale.

 Apple products use the same gesture vocabulary for input.
 Certainly, unifying gestures across devices helps their adoption.
 However, in the context of a population with hugely variable abilities, achieving broad or general impact requires the adaptation or customization of input gestures for each individual.
 As a first step, we aim to make touchscreens truly accessible to populations with involuntary motion, such as Cerebral Palsy patients or elderly individuals with essential tremors.
 We are building a system that learns and recognizes both intended and unintended multi-touch gestures.
 By recognizing the latter, we can customize accessibility for individuals exhibiting involuntary movements.